Dherse/codly/docs/docs.typ

     ```
   ] <my-code>

-  I can also reference a specific highlight by its label: @hl-1.
+  Reference a highlight by its label: @hl-1.
   ````,
   pre: codly(
     ranges: ((1, 3), (13, 13)),